thetechleila/thetechleila/README.md

 * ETL Pipeline creation
 * Creation of SQL Database to store cleaned and transformed project data
 * Creation of Single Source of Truth table for usage in Tableau

+**Interactive 2016-2024 NYC Public K-8 Student Performance Dashboard**

+I am working on this as a companion project to the NYC Public High School analysis currently underway with my teammates.

+Data on NYC K-8 students from 2016-2024 will be analyzed to find trends and insights into the possible effects the Covid-19 Lockdown had on educational outcomes and other metrics throughout the diverse student population.

+**My end goal** is to design an in-depth data dashboard that will provide a high level look into how the various factors that may have influenced student performance, enrollment, and demographic metrics.

+*Deliverables include*

+* Detailed EDA of NYC Public K-8 student demographics, ELA (English Language Arts) & NYS Math Test scores across groups, enrollment, poverty and economic need indices using datasets from [NYC Open Data](https://opendata.cityofnewyork.us/).
+* Jupyter Notebooks to showcase EDA
+* Data transformation using Excel/Numbers
+* Creation of processed dataset(s) for usage in Tableau
 ___
 ##  🧰 Skills
 * **Programming Languages:** Python